 There are two major components to passing the ATS – your resume format and the keywords in your resume.

 Good formatting ensures that no information will get lost when the ATS parses your resume.
 The keywords in your resume determine the quality of your experiences.

 So here’s what the hiring process looks like.
-Once a resume is indexed, an HR manager will type into the position they are looking for into the “search bar” and the ATS spits out all of the applicants/resumes that are relevant to the “search term”.
+Once a resume is indexed, an HR manager will type the position they are looking for into the “search bar”.
+Then, the ATS spits out all of the applicants/resumes that are relevant to the “search term”.
 More often than not, HR managers will sort this list by ranking for relevance.
 The quality of your keywords (and in turn your experiences) determines whether you come up first or last.

 Now, the keywords are up to the experiences of the job applicant.
 It depends on your real-life work history.
 The resume format, however, is something that everyone can universally adopt for their resume.

 It would simply be a shame if you had the right quality of keywords and experiences, but don’t get the recognition you deserve due to poor resume formatting.